-- Properly prep by lightly sand and deglossing the furniture and clean the piece very well before applying paint.
+- Properly prep by lightly sanding and deglossing the furniture and clean the piece very well before applying paint.

-- Mineral piant is the best paint for spraying furniture since it has a thinner consistancy.
+- Mineral paint is the best paint for spraying furniture since it has a thinner consistency.

 My favorite mineral furniture paints

 - General Finishes Milk Paint (It is not a true milk paint, for some odd reason they decided to name it that)